Karl Sieveking

-Karl Sieveking, born 1 November 1787 in Hamburg, died 30 June 30 1847, was a Syndicus of Hamburg, diplomat, politician, patron of the arts and philanthropist.
+Karl Sieveking (1 November 1787 – 30 June 1847) was a Syndicus of Hamburg, diplomat, politician, patron of the arts and philanthropist.
 The four syndics sat in the Senate with the senators and took part in the debates, but had no vote.
 The office, at that time, was somewhat analogous to that of a cabinet minister (which did not exist as such in Hamburg).
 To them were entrusted all important negotiations, and the preparation of every legislative enactment.

 A syndicus ranked between a mayor and a senator and had the title "Magnificence".
 Sieveking was one of the most influential figures in Hamburg in the first half of the 19th century.
 Among the many traces he left behind in his hometown include the Rauhes Haus, the Kunstverein and the former country estate Hammer Park.

 Origins

 The Sieveking family was originally from Westphalia and was a merchant family based in Hamburg since the middle of the 18th century.
 The son of the merchant Georg Heinrich Sieveking, he was originally intended to become a merchant as well.
 His mother, Johanna Margaretha Sieveking, was the daughter of the physician, natural historian and economist Johann Albert Heinrich Reimarus.